aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/transformationsxps/_index.md

 Here we simply place a rectangle on the page with no extra transformation—useful as a baseline element.

-### Step 6: Add a New Canvas with Translate Transformation
+### Step 6: add a new canvas with translate transformation

 `TranslateTransform` moves objects along the X and Y axes.
 ```csharp